vijeycreative/XQAOA-Dataset/README.md

 # Benchmark and Simulation Data for XQAOA

-This repository includes the $D$-regular graphs and the optimal cut solutions that were utilized to evaluate the performance of both classical and quantum algorithms in the research paper titled "An Expressive Ansatz for Low-Depth Quantum Optimization."
+This repository includes the $D$-regular graphs and the optimal cut solutions that were utilized to evaluate the performance of both classical and quantum algorithms in the research paper titled [An Expressive Ansatz for Low-Depth Quantum Optimization](https://arxiv.org/abs/2302.04479).
 The repository also comprises the simulation data and scripts utilized to generate the plots in the paper.
 Additionally, it includes a minimal working example in Python that demonstrates how to simulate the XQAOA ansatz using classical methods.
 Our goal is to make this repository useful for those who want to compare the performance of their quantum algorithms against the MaxCut problem.

 ##  Benchmark Data